Information on Philadelphia Church of God

 "As we get into more trouble, they will really think we are crazy!
 But we simply are giving ourselves passionately to God."
 Who is That Prophet? pp. 5, 88.

 "They [the members] will stay with God even if it gets them killed."
 Ezekiel, the End-Time Prophet pp. 2, 116.

 For more info, see Articles on Gerald Flurry.

-- Herbert W. Armstrong is considered to have been the "end-time Elijah" and "Christ's end-time messenger" who prepared the way for the Second Coming of Christ, restoring the true gospel in 1934 (which had "not been preached since 69 AD" until HWA began preaching it).
-No one can attend PCG services without a prior visit by the ministers and without believing that HWA fulfilled the role of the end-time Elijah.6 All their beliefs are based on what HWA taught.
+- Herbert W. Armstrong is considered to have been the "end-time Elijah" and "Christ's end-time messenger" who prepared the way for the Second Coming of Christ, restoring the true gospel in 1934 (which had "not been preached since 69 A.D." until HWA began preaching it).
+No one is allowed to attend PCG services without a prior visit by the ministers and without believing that HWA fulfilled the role of the end-time Elijah.6 All their beliefs are based on what HWA taught.

 - Members are not to question Gerald Flurry's teachings, or they will be disfellowshipped.